 3. Use a tripod for steady shots and get the camera height right

 Shaky footage makes video difficult to watch, and on YouTube, viewers can easily click away to find something better.
-So if you want to keep your viewers watching you have to make your shots are rock steady.
+So, if you want to keep your viewers watching you must make your shots are rock steady.